mbiesiad/awesome-astronomy/README.md

 * [Astronomers Without Borders](https://astronomerswithoutborders.org/) - AWB is a U.S.-based organization founded by Mike Simmons, dedicated to spreading astronomy throughout the world and connecting people through this universal interest.
 * [Lunares](https://lunares.space/) - Lunares Habitat is a research station based in Poland, which enables conducting similar manned lunar and Martian missions.
 * [MDRS](http://mdrs.marssociety.org/) - The Mars Desert Research Station is the second simulated Mars analog habitat owned and operated by the Mars Society.
+* [MARS-500](http://www.esa.int/Science_Exploration/Human_and_Robotic_Exploration/Mars500) - The mission was a psychosocial isolation experiment conducted between 2007 and 2011 by Russia, the European Space Agency and China, in preparation for an unspecified future crewed spaceflight to the planet Mars.
+Information at the official ESA site.

 ## Conferences